+Museum of Coal Industry Development, Lysychansk.
+Photograph courtesy of the author.
 Several times, my guide repeats distractedly that everything she tells visitors was now “in the past tense”.
 “It’s so difficult to get used to it,” she tells me as I leave, “but I hope the mines will survive.”
 I don’t tell her that I’ve come to Lysychansk to write about the threat of closure of the local pits.

 Every year, on the last Sunday in August, Ukraine celebrate “Miners’ Day”, an event instituted in Soviet times to honour the record in coal production set in 1935 by Aleksey Stakhanov.
 During the late 1930s, the heroic Stakhanov myth played a major part in the “Stakhanovite movement” that mobilised Soviet citizens to constantly increase their productivity in the name of “building socialism”.